 Butch and Jeanie Jensen’s fifth generation T.N.
-Ranching Company and Tavaputs Ranch, located in Carbon County, is a cow-calf operation, encompassing two herds of more than 1,200 cattle on approximately 30,000 acres of private rangeland and 320,000 acres of state and federal rangeland.
+Ranching Company and Tavaputs Ranch is located in Carbon County.
+The cow-calf operation, encompasses two herds of more than 1,200 cattle on about 30,000 acres of private rangeland and 320,000 acres of state and federal rangeland.

 Although the Jensens’ operation is primarily a cattle ranch, the family diversifies its income through hunting, birding, and scenic tours of the ranch, including the Fremont Indian archaeological sites in Range Creek, which include pristine ruins and rock art.

-The Jensens’ nomination states that they combine “the best practices of modern ranching with the best traditions of the West, with hospitality a given, education a goal, and increasing the strength and vitality of agriculture in Utah the result.”
-This description could not be more accurate.
+The Jensens’ award nomination stated that they combine “the best practices of modern ranching with the best traditions of the West, with hospitality a given, education a goal, and increasing the strength and vitality of agriculture in Utah the result.”

 The family manages natural resources on its land in a manner that allows them to improve and flourish over time.
 The Jensens use rotational grazing, which helps greatly with vegetation improvement.
 They also employ sagebrush management techniques, such as prescribed burning, to improve forage for cattle and wildlife, including a significant sage-grouse population.

 The Jensen Family’s commitment to conservation and agriculture does not stop at their ranch’s borders.
-Butch was Vice President of the Utah Cattlemen’s Association and, for 17 years, has been chairman of the Taylor Grazing Board, which decides how range-improvement funds are spent in the local grazing district.
+Butch was Vice President of the Utah Cattlemen’s Association and has been chairman of the Taylor Grazing Board, which decides how range-improvement funds are spent in the local grazing district.
 The ranch has also been home to several University of Utah and Utah State University research projects.